kitnato/neverquest/README.md

 #### Medic

 Offers full healing in exchange for coins.
-Also sells first-aid kits that stem [bleeding](#bleeding) and restore health.
+Also sells bandages that stem [bleeding](#bleed) and restore health.

 #### Mercenary